Lima9092/AzureAutomation/Readme.md

 Note.
 If used for a production environment PKI certificates should be used!

 Dependencies:
-- Confgiuration in AzureBuilder.ps1 for a location and authorisation to download the AzureWinRMHTTPS.ps1 script
+- Prompted in AzureBuilder.ps1 for a Storage Account and corresponding Storage Access Key for the 'scripts' blob that contains AzureWinRMHTTPS.ps1 script.

 ConfigureAD.ps1